BruceZhangReve/MoME/README.md

 ## 4. Model Usage

-The proposed multi-modal learning architecture, compared to conventional fusion methods:
 <div align="center">
   <img src="asset/Git_Model.png" alt="Model Design" width="90%"/>
 </div>
+We summarize the proposed multi-modal learning architecture by figure above, also in comparison with conventional fusion methods.

 Under *bfloat16* setting, the model training and evaluation can be performed on a single GPU that has 48GB memory (e.g., A6000).
 Under *float32*, it usually requires multiple GPUs to train the model.
 Here, we provide some example commands for training.
 There are a few key hyperparameters to mention. *--modulation* means that the *EiLM (Expert independent Linear Modulation)* is activated to enable multi-modal integration; *--n_experts* refers to the total number of experts for MoE; the *--topk* refers to the number of activated experts; *--instructor_query* refers to the number of instruct tokens (generated from LLMs) used to modulate the experts in the time series model.
-There are other hyperparameters such as *--finance_trend_choice 3way* or *--weather_trend_choice future*, please refer to the paper for their interpretations.
+There are other hyperparameters such as *--finance_trend_choice 3way* or *--weather_trend_choice future*, please refer to the paper for them.

 ### Quick Run